-Cozy Goat Cheese Pasta with Brussels Sprouts topped with buttery walnut breadcrumbs!
-A filling, crave-worthy vegetarian weeknight meal on the table in 30 minutes.
+Cozy healthier Goat Cheese Pasta with Brussels Sprouts topped with buttery walnut breadcrumbs!
+A filling, crave-worthy vegetarian weeknight main meal on the table in 30 minutes.
+Kid-friendly and veggie-packed!

-Inspired by this recipe's sister, my Butternut Squash Pasta with Goat Cheese, this version is a bit less sweet but totally packed with fall flavor.
+Inspired by this recipe's sisters, my Butternut Squash Pasta with Goat Cheese and Creamy Cajun Pasta, this version is a bit less sweet but totally packed with fall flavor.
 Can you really go wrong with crunchy walnuts, creamy goat cheese, and those salty roasted Brussels leaves?
 Absolutely not.

-Speaking of goat cheese, this Pumpkin Goat Cheese dip is a must!
 My Maple Balsamic Brussels Sprouts and Shaved Brussels Sprout Salad have been on repeat this season but it was high time for a main dish sprouts situation.
-And when it's all chilly outside, pasta just delivers!

 How to make goat cheese pasta